Slug and Starlight. Slug (at the front) was rescued after a call to BTG and then cared for at Vale Wildlife Hospital

 RSPCA Oak and Furrows Wildlife Rescue, Blakehill Nature Reserve, Malmesbury Road, Cricklade SN6 6RH (SN6 6RA for sat nav)

 Telephone: 01793 751412

-This is our 6th year of keeping records of county-wide badger RTAs.
-Spring is always the worst time for casualties – many of which are cubs making their first forays away from the sett.
-This year, April has been particularly bad and we also had reports of 2 otter RTA’s near Gloucester.
+In Gloucestershire, this is our 7th year of keeping records of county-wide badger RTAs.
+Spring is always the worst time for casualties – many of which are cubs making their first forays away from the sett or females feeding closer to the sett than usual.

 A Gloucestershire sett right next to a busy A road.

 RTAs can be reported using the form on the national Badger Trust website and details are passed on to the local group.
 In March and April, it may be possible to save dependent cubs if we hear about the death of a mother quickly enough.